-Mr. Akash Bedi, aged 40, is the rotating Chief Executive Officer of the Company.
+Mr. Akash Bedi, aged 41, is the rotating Chief Executive Officer of the Company.
+Mr. Bedi has been appointed as one of three Rotating Group CEOs since December 2023.
 He has also been the Chief Executive Officer for Europe, North America, Middle East and India since November 2023.
 He was the acting Chief Executive Officer from October 2022 to August 2023 and was the Chief Strategy and Operation Officer of the Company from December 2019 to September 2022.
 He joined the Group in July 2018 as Senior Director of Strategy and Corporate Affairs.
 In the last 4 years, he has been successfully leading and managing the Swisse business for India and Middle East market.
 Also, he led the integration of our pet nutrition brands including Solid Gold and Zesty Paws.
 Prior to joining the Company, Akash held the position of Director, Global Consumer & Retail at HSBC for over 10 years since May 2008 where he worked on highly complex mergers and acquisitions transactions from its global offices in New York, London and Hong Kong.
 Akash obtained a Bachelor's degree in Engineering (Mechanical) from Manipal Institute of Technology, India in 2005 and an MBA degree from the Cardiff Business School in the UK in 2006.